mdbtxt1

 If these are really "the first three infinite numbers", then there can be nothing between ℵ0 and ℵ1, and that's CH.

-[34] E. L. Kaufman, et. al., 1949: The discrimination of visual number.
+[35] E. L. Kaufman, et. al., 1949: The discrimination of visual number.
 The American Journal of Psychology 62(4) (Oct.
 1949), pp. 498-525.
+To subitize is defined as "To judge (the number of objects in a group) rapidly, accurately and confidently without counting them"

 [37] Philip J. Davis, The Lore of Large Numbers, New York: Random House, 1961